Guy-Shalev/packageai/README.md

 I found "https://geocode.maps.co/" website that alow API calls to get an address coordinates for free.
 There is a limit of calls per second, se i added a sleep() to not exceed that limit. this made the API call slower.

-i didn't make a command line tool, but instead a web REST api so it's easier to call.
+I didn't make a command line tool, but instead a web REST api so it's easier to call.
+In addition, due to time constraints i would have added unit testing.

 # Questions
 ● What would you change in the code if the sample data set was very large ?
 How would you